LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/2-BuildFirstIntent.md

 Create a new Intent Builder domain called "Hello World".
 This domain will hold all of your Intents and Entities for these tutorials.

 Create a new Intent.
-Name it "Where I Am".
+Name it "ask me".
 Enter the following Training Phrases manually:

-* Ask a question
+* ask me

     * ask me a question